top of page

 search engine results pages (SERPs)

-SEO is the practice of optimizing your website and content to rank higher in search engine results pages (SERPs) for relevant keywords and phrases.
-When someone types a query into Google, the search engine's algorithm evaluates millions of pages to determine which are most relevant and authoritative for that search.
-SEO is about making your pages signal to search engines that they deserve to rank prominently for specific searches.
-You're not tricking Google.
-You're making it obvious to Google that you have the answer someone is looking for.
+SEO is the practice of optimizing your website and content to rank higher in search engine results pages for relevant keywords and phrases.
+When someone types a query into Google, the search engine evaluates millions of pages to determine which are most relevant and authoritative for that search.
+SEO is about making your pages signal to search engines that they deserve to rank prominently.
+You are not tricking Google.
+You are making it obvious to Google that you have the answer the searcher is looking for.

-Here's the fundamental principle underlying SEO: search engines want to deliver the most relevant, highest-quality results to their users.
-Google makes money when people find what they're looking for and trust Google to deliver it.
-If you create content that genuinely solves a searcher's problem better than competitors, and you structure it in ways search engines can easily understand, you'll naturally rank higher.
-This isn't luck.
+The fundamental principle underlying SEO is that search engines want to deliver the most relevant, highest-quality results to their users.
+Google makes money when people find what they are looking for and trust Google to deliver it.
+If you create content that genuinely solves a searcher's problem better than competitors, and you structure it in ways search engines can easily understand, you will naturally rank higher.
+This is not luck.
 This is aligned incentives.
-Google wants you to rank if you're the best answer.

 Search engines use complex algorithms that consider hundreds of ranking factors.
-Google doesn't disclose the exact formula—they keep their secrets.
-But years of data and experimentation have revealed the most important factors.
-Relevant keywords in your content, high-quality backlinks from authoritative websites, user engagement metrics like click-through rate and time on page, mobile-friendliness, page speed, and content quality.
-These aren't random.
+Google does not disclose the exact formula, but years of data and experimentation have revealed the most important factors.
+Relevant keywords in your content.
+High-quality backlinks from authoritative websites.
+User engagement metrics like click-through rate and time on page.
+Mobile-friendliness.
+Page speed.
+Content quality.
 Each one signals something to Google about whether your page is worth ranking.

-Why does this matter?
-Because organic search drives more traffic to websites than any other channel.
-Over 90 percent of online experiences begin with a search engine, and the top three organic results capture approximately 60 percent of all clicks.
+Why does this matter for B2B.
+Because organic search drives more traffic to B2B websites than any other channel.
+Over 90% of online experiences begin with a search engine, and the top three organic results capture approximately 60% of all clicks.
 By ranking well for relevant keywords, you put your business directly in front of people actively searching for what you offer.
-These are hot prospects.
-People who are far more likely to convert than cold traffic from other sources.
-You're not interrupting them with ads.
-They're searching for you.
+These are hot prospects, far more likely to convert than cold traffic from other sources.
+You are not interrupting them.
+They are searching for you.

 On-page SEO: Making your content count